anishsingh20/anishsingh20/README.md

 ### Who is Anish Singh Walia:question::point_down:

+I am an experienced professional with about 4-6 years of experience and a strong background in cloud computing, virtualization, data science, Machine learning and AI, Hybrid cloud deployments, Containerization, micro-services, troubleshooting technical issues, and delivering exceptional customer experiences.

+I have a vision and mission to educate others in any way possible and learn as much as possible.
+I write tutorials, blogs, and KBs and have developed curriculum, training plans and delivered technical sessions for new hires and my team in my work experience.

-I am an experienced professional with a strong background in cloud computing, virtualization, Hybrid cloud deployments, Containerization, micro-services, troubleshooting technical issues, and delivering exceptional customer experiences.
-I am passionate about data analysis and enjoy sharing my knowledge as an avid technical writer and blogger.
-With strong Linux skills and expertise in API-based troubleshooting, I am a quick learner who values a growth mindset, effective communication, and the Founder's Mentality.
+I am also passionate about data analysis/science and enjoy sharing my knowledge as an avid technical writer and blogger on the above technologies.
+With strong Linux skills and expertise in API-based troubleshooting, I am a quick learner who values a growth mindset, synergy(interdependence), teamwork, and the Founder's Mentality.
 I actively seek opportunities to contribute my skills and drive innovation in a dynamic organization.

 - 👨‍💻 More about me is at [My Website](https://www.gitshowcase.com/anishsingh20)